cockroachdb/docs/v21.2/ui-cluster-overview-page.md

 -------|------------
 `LIVE` | Node is online and updating its liveness record.
 `SUSPECT` | Node has an [unavailable liveness status](cluster-setup-troubleshooting.html#node-liveness-issues).
-`DECOMMISSIONING` | Node is in the [process of decommissioning](remove-nodes.html#how-it-works).
+`DRAINING` | Node is in the [process of draining](node-shutdown.html#draining) or has been drained.
-`DECOMMISSIONED` | Node has completed decommissioning, has been stopped, and has not [updated its liveness record](cluster-setup-troubleshooting.html#node-liveness-issues) for 5 minutes.
+`DECOMMISSIONING` | Node is in the [process of decommissioning](node-shutdown.html?filters=decommission#decommissioning).
 `DEAD` | Node has not [updated its liveness record](cluster-setup-troubleshooting.html#node-liveness-issues) for 5 minutes.

 {{site.data.alerts.callout_info}}
-Nodes are considered dead once they have not [updated their liveness record](cluster-setup-troubleshooting.html#node-liveness-issues) for a certain amount of time (5 minutes by default).
-At this point, the [automated repair process](cockroach-quit.html#how-it-works) starts, wherein CockroachDB rebalances replicas from dead nodes to live nodes, using the unaffected replicas as sources.
+Nodes are considered dead once they have not [updated their liveness record](cluster-setup-troubleshooting.html#node-liveness-issues) for the duration of the `server.time_until_store_dead` [cluster setting](cluster-settings.html) (5 minutes by default).
+At this point, CockroachDB begins to rebalance replicas from dead nodes to live nodes, using the unaffected replicas as sources.
 {{site.data.alerts.end}}

 ### Node details